IsaacShelton/c-to-bf-compiler/README.md

 - `kiss main.bf`
 - `dekiss main.kbf`

-### The Programming Language (smooch)
+### The Programming Language (peck)
-Smooch is a C-like language for writing BrainF*ck programs.
+A C-like language for writing BrainF*ck programs.
 Built from the ground up with enterprise in mind, it's capable of producing "normal" software and can be learned in less than a minute.

 Normal usage:
-`smooch main.smooch main.bf`
+`peck main.peck main.bf`

-Naked usage: `/bin/cat main.smooch | smooch > main.bf`
+Naked usage: `/bin/cat main.peck | peck > main.bf`

 ```
 u0 main(){